fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

     </p>

     <p>
-    We will download the daily time series of the S&P500 from the 1<sup>st</sup> of August 2021 to the 31<sup>st</sup> of July 2024 from
+    We will download the S&P500 daily time series from the 1<sup>st</sup> of August 2021 to the 31<sup>st</sup> of July 2024 from
     <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 3<sup>rd</sup> of May 2024 (training set),